dcohen-dalton/csx/source/assignments/3-projectile/projectile.rst

 more accurate model.
 Alternatively, trying to make your simulation too complicated too quickly will likely give you issues when you try to debug.

-For this assignment, Mr. Condie will come into class and give a lecture about how you should structure your code which will serve as an overview of the assignment.
-It is very important that you take notes, as this lecture will be the foundation of your work throughout this project.

 Introduction to Modeling
 ------------------------
 .. from blogs.dalton.org